lukasalexanderweber/openrct2-server-setup/README.md

 You should now be able to see the help calling `/Games/openrct2/OpenRCT2.AppImage --help`

+We need to register the original Game Files using `./Games/openrct2/OpenRCT2.AppImage set-rct2 /Games/RCT2`

 The offical Wiki on hosting a server can be found [here](https://github.com/OpenRCT2/OpenRCT2/wiki/Multiplayer)

 Let's say we want to host the *Crazy Castle* Scenaio.

-The respective files are stored within `/Games/RCT2/Scenarios/Crazy Castle.SC6`.
+Start the Game calling `/Games/openrct2/OpenRCT2.AppImage`

+Start the Cracy Castles Scenario and save it into `/Games/openrct2/Crazy Castle.sv6`

+Now host a Server calling `/Games/openrct2/OpenRCT2.AppImage host ./Crazy\ Castle.sv6 --user-data-path ./CrazyCastle --rct2-data-path /Games/RCT`

+Update config.ini

+## Additional Information

+OpenRCT2 has an active community.
+You can download scenarios and tracks [here](https://rctgo.com/)